 There is one major assignment for this course.
 The assignment is compulsory and comprises half of the class mark (15%).
-No late assignments will be accepted for marking, and will receive 0%, unless the student has a valid Leave of Absence.
+No late assignments will be accepted for marking, unless the student has a valid Leave of Absence.
+Failure to submit an assignment by the due date and time may result in a mark of 0% and /or removal of the student's DP certificate.

 This semester the assignment will be conducted by groups of 2/3 students.
 This is because the assignment is a large piece of work and it is envisaged that students will benefit by working together, discussing the issues and pooling their efforts.
 Furthermore, the ability to undertake group work is an important skill for legal professionals.